The Wire · live GRID-REF 37°47′N 122°25′W

 L3Harris built VAMPIRE on its own money, field-testing from 2021 as a low-cost counter-drone answer as the war began, per Defense News.
 It was selected in the Pentagon's Ukraine Security Assistance Initiative in August 2022, and on 6 January 2023 the DoD placed a $40 million order for 14 kits on government-furnished vehicles — four to be delivered by mid-2023, ten by year's end, per L3Harris.
 All 14 Humvee-mounted systems were delivered on schedule and in Ukraine by the end of December 2023, per TWZ, with the first confirmed combat kill — a Shahed-136 dropped by a Ukrainian Navy crew — released on video that same month, followed by another over the Odesa region in February 2024.
 Ukraine then improvised beyond the design brief: a ship-mounted VAMPIRE on a former Estonian patrol boat was OSINT-credited with intercepting a Russian Kh-59 cruise missile near Pivdennyi port in January 2025.
 L3Harris responded by productizing the improvisation — in October 2025 it unveiled the full VAMPIRE family (see Variants) alongside a claimed production capacity of 20–40 systems a month and a statement that VAMPIRE users had "successfully shot down hundreds of enemy drones," per TWZ — a manufacturer figure Ukraine's forces have never officially totaled.
 A June 2025 DoD order added undisclosed systems "in support of European operations"; a $106 million US Army order in June 2026 made the Army the first confirmed non-Ukrainian customer, with a high-volume line opening in Huntsville, Alabama and L3Harris claiming over 350,000 operational hours in European combat since 2023.

 🔒 The rest of the VAMPIRE file is for BattlePolicy Pro members.
-Stop here and you miss the part that actually matters: the cost-exchange economics, the full variant family, the APKWS ecosystem now arming US fighters, how it fits Ukraine's layered air defense, the complete specifications table, and our analysts' procurement and assessment notes.
+Stop here and you miss the part that actually matters: how it performs and where it falls short, its combat record, how it stacks up head-to-head against its real counterparts, the complete specifications table, and our analysts’ procurement, supplier and assessment notes.
 Unlock the full file with BattlePolicy Pro →

 Related